tjsiledar/readit/README.md

     <em>Figure 2: Self-supervised learning for wav2vec 2.0 is enough to generate brain-like representations</em>
 </p>

-**Part A**: Brain score R is calculated for each participant and voxel independently.
+**Part A**: Brain score R is calculated for each participant and voxel (a small volume of brain tissue) independently.
 Here we show the average scores across subjects using color coding.

 **Part B**: Shows the R scores for the same wav2vec 2.0 model, averaged across subjects and voxels in four brain areas typically involved in speech processing.
 The gray bar shows the brain score obtained with randomly initialized wav2vec 2.0 model, while the colored bars represent the scores obtained with the trained model.
 We observe that there is a significant difference between the random and the trained model indicating that the trained model is actually learning the brain-like representations.